hoodiehq-archive/documentation/techdocs/api/client/hoodie.store.md

 hoodie.store.on('clear', function(){});
 ```

 `clear` gets triggered when a user signed out, or called `hoodie.account.destroy()`.
-It gets also triggered when the user signs in, to clear up
-the local data before loading the data of the account the user signed into.
+It gets also triggered when the user signs in, to clear up the local objects before loading the objects of the account the user signed into.

 Note that no `remove` events get triggered when the store gets cleared,
 as the objects do not necessarly get removed for the user's account, but